Contributed By Greenberg Traurig, LLP

 An international party may be sued and served, consistent with the service requirements of the party’s home jurisdiction.
 Rule 4 provides for service by any internationally agreed means of service that is reasonably calculated to give notice, such as those authorised by The Hague Convention on the Service Abroad of Judicial and Extrajudicial Documents.
 The Hague Convention, of which the US is a signatory, is an international treaty that establishes a process whereby documents can be served abroad in such a way as to ensure that defendants sued in foreign jurisdictions receive actual and timely notice of suit, and to facilitate proof of service abroad.

-By failing to respond to a lawsuit, a defendant enters default (per Rule 55) and is then subjected to uncontested judgment.
-Once the opportunity for timely response has passed, a plaintiff may file a notice of default along with an affidavit itemising the alleged damages and the factual basis for those damages.
-The court will then enter judgment for that amount and associated costs against the defendant.
-When the alleged damages cannot or have not been computed, a plaintiff must specifically file a motion for default judgment, which will be heard at a hearing to determine the damages.
+By failing to respond to a lawsuit, a defendant enters default (under Rule 55) and is then subjected to uncontested judgment.
+Once the opportunity for timely response has passed, the plaintiff may file a notice of default along with an affidavit itemising the alleged damages and the factual basis for those damages.
+The court will then enter judgment for that amount and associated costs against defendant.
+When the alleged damages cannot or have not been computed, the plaintiff must specifically file a motion for default judgment, which will be heard at a hearing to determine the damages.

 Failing to respond in a timely manner often has irreversible consequences; however, with good cause shown, a defendant may apply for relief from default as explained in Rule 60.
 Various reasons include, but are not limited to, excusable neglect, and fraud/misconduct.
 Certain state courts have additional requirements (eg, payment of a fee) to reopen a case in default.